 A rack is numbered with a three-digit number.
 Compute racks are numbered sequentially beginning with 001.
-A compute rack is a rack that contains C-bricks.
+A compute rack is a rack that contains CR-bricks.
 I/O racks are numbered sequentially and by the physical quadrant in which the I/O rack resides.
-Figure 3-7 shows the rack numbering scheme for multi-rack Altix 3700 systems.
-The Altix 3300 system is a single compute rack system; therefore, the rack number is 001.
+In a single compute rack system, the rack number is always 001.